Saturday, March 31, 2018

 Black Balloons

-Walking down to Victoria Street to eat lunch and buy veggies.
+We walked through the back streets of Collingwood and down Victoria Parade, to eat lunch and buy veggies.
 We ate Korean fried chicken.
 We bought veggies and fruit.
 I bought a new Croton.

 The Croton I bought.
 I bought another one last weekend. $4 from Bunnings, but I love playing with plants and I repotted it as soon as I got home.
 I have never owned a Croton before, let's see how the two of them go.